x3256/USB2USART/README.md

 # USB2USART
-Simple USB to USART converter optimized for home made PCB.
+Simple USB to USART converter.
+Designed such that it can be easily fabricated at home.
+\